-Construction of the Refined SR14 Build Alternative would have two adverse socioeconomic effects: permanent displacement of businesses and permanent division of existing communities.
+Construction of the Refined SR14 Build Alternative would have one adverse socioeconomic effect: permanent displacement of businesses.

 The Refined SR14 Build Alternative would displace residences and commercial and industrial businesses.
 The residential, commercial, and industrial business displacements would occur along the alignment within the Acton area, Agua Dulce area, San Fernando Valley area, and Burbank Subsection.
 As shown in Table 5-12, most residential displacements (78 percent) would take place in non-EJ communities.
-Most business displacements (78 - 80 percent depending on the window option selected) would take place in EJ communities.
+Most business displacements (58 - 61 percent depending on the window option selected) would take place in EJ communities.
 There would also be 5 residential displacements and 41 business displacements in census block group 60371222002.